Studying at University should be some of the most satisfying years of your life, but there are lots of factors that make it rewarding.

 One of the main reasons for going to University is based around a career ambition, as many professions require you to have a degree as a minimum.
 Use Flights Careers section to research your perfect career and see what the minimum requirements are to achieving your goal.

 Not sure what sort of career you want yet?
 That's fine, but choose a course or subject that you are interested in, career options will open up once you have finished your studies.

-You enjoy Chemistry, but rule out a course in 'Chemistry, Green Principles, and Sustainable Processes' because you don't know what it involves...maybe that course was perfect for you, and could have potentially led onto the most fulfilling career you could have ever dreamt of.
+You enjoy Chemistry, but rule out a course in 'Chemistry, Green Principles, and Sustainable Processes' because you don't know what it involves...maybe that course was perfect for you, and could have potentially led to the most fulfilling career you could have ever dreamt of.
 Take your time, research your findings, and open your mind up to all sorts of exciting possibilities.